 Thank you for taking the time to visit my website.
-My name is Scott and I am a 29 year old EASA PPL / FAA PPL / IR(R) / Night Rating licensee with 200+ hours flight time logged and am currently studying for my ATPL exams.
-I live near Atherstone, Warwickshire and I love flying!
+My name is Scott and I am a 30 year old EASA PPL / FAA PPL / IR(R) / Night Rating licensee with 210+ hours flight time logged and am currently studying for my ATPL exams.
+I live in Leicestershire and I love flying!

 As a bit of background information, I first became interested in Aviation when I was around 5 years old after my Grandad took me and my two brothers to Duxford Imperial War Museum for the day.
-I remember looking up at the Lancaster Bomber and thinking “I’m going to be a Pilot one day!”
+I remember looking up at the Lancaster Bomber and telling him “I’m going to be a Pilot one day!”

 So, as I was only 5 years old I had to wait quite a few years, therefore as I got older I worked my way through the Cubs, then on to Scouts, then once I turned 13, I joined the Air Training Corps.
 It was with the Air Cadets that I got my first experience flying in a light aircraft and I loved every second! – On my 20th Birthday I became staff and still remain an Adult Volunteer.

 For my 15th Birthday I was bought a trial lesson at Tatenhill Airfield (EGBM).
 After the 1 hour flight the urge to fly had increased tenfold and so began my PPL training!
-As I was only 15, I could only earn money from my paper-round, so could only afford a lesson once per month (I did receive some financial help from my Grandparents after that), however, I was taught by two excellent instructors (Vince & Craig) and they got me up to solo standard in less than 9 hours.
+As I was only 15, I could only earn money from my paper-round, so could only afford a lesson once per month (I did receive some financial help from my Grandparents after that), however, I was taught by two excellent instructors (Vince and later, Craig) who got me to solo standard in a little over 8 hours.
 I then went on to complete my PPL training in the 45 hours minimum time, aged 18.